vHast/ReactHooks/notes.md

 Which consists of 5 if statements in order to create the stars, every time it checks the number it will add either a star or a star outline.

+# 3.4 Adding Local State to a Component